danielsarkwa/recipes-app/README.md

      - On the popup, select "prpject settings", will see the web API kEY below the first card

   - Adding API KEY to connect to datbase
-     - In the "src/auth/auth.service.ts", replace "[API_KEY]" with your API KEY from firebase.
+     - In the "src/environments/environtment.ts" and "src/environments/environtment.prod.ts", replace "[API_KEY]" with your API KEY from firebase.

   - Adding database user to connect to datbase and save
-     - In the "src/shared/data-storage.service.ts", replace "PROJECT URL" with your database url from firebase.(remember to keep the /reciepes.json, this is the file firebase writes to)
+     - In the "src/recipes/store.recipes.effect.ts", replace "PROJECT URL" with your database url from firebase.(remember to keep the /reciepes.json, this is the file firebase writes to)